retroryan/agriculture-agent/README.md

 ```

 **Example multi-turn conversation**:
-- "What's the weather in Chicago?"
+- "What's the weather in Ames, Iowa?"
 - "How does that compare to last week?"
 - "Should I irrigate my corn fields?"